personium/ansible/3-server_unit/README.md

 * Using git client, clone the `ansible` repository (https://github.com/personium/ansible) to your local environment.
 \* Please clone or download the zip file from the release branch.
-\* Since the master branch may contain new features which are under testing and development, errorneous behavior may be expected.
+\* Since the master branch may contain new features which are under testing and development, erroneous behavior may be expected.
 \* From now on, we describe this `3-server_unit` folder as `$ansible`.

 #### 3: Setup Ansible parameters